Learn about Sunshine benefits…

 Most people think wrinkles are from sun damage.
 This may be partially true, and mostly if your skin has been burned a lot, but there are many other risk factors: age, smoking, stress, genetics, and I've also read that not getting enough healthy fats in your diet plays a HUGE role.

 There are many non-toxic sunscreens on the market that have natural ingredients, so you can avoid the chemicals.
-We just use the cheap ones, though, because we really don't use it enough to justify the extra expense – they're very pricey.
-However, if you have very fair skin and/or you are in the sun a lot, it may be worth it to you.
+Especially if you have very fair skin and/or you are in the sun a lot, don't skimp on this.

 There are conflicting studies (big surprise!), and some sources still say that any sun exposure is dangerous.
 Do some reading and decide for yourself, but as always, above all, use common sense.